Whatcom’s recreation industry isn’t just in tourism, it is also in manufacturing.

-Outdoor recreation isn’t just a facet of our lifestyle: it’s an integral piece of our local economy.
-Outdoor recreation supports 3,728 jobs in Whatcom County, bringing in nearly $600 million annually.
+Recreation isn’t just a facet of our lifestyle: it’s an integral piece of our local economy.
+It supports many jobs in multiple industries in Whatcom County: tourism, hospitality, education, manufacturing, retail, and more.
 From cycling companies, to charter boats, to skiing lessons and excursions—Whatcom County is a hub for outdoor adventure businesses and activity.

-Opening an outdoor rec business in Whatcom County allows you to work where your customers play.
+Opening an outdoor recreation business in Whatcom County allows you to work where your customers play.
 Plus, you and your employees get to enjoy the sort of active lifestyle you crave.